 The seaman was a shock at first.
 I’d stepped through the bulkhead door and into a dim interior passageway on board the Aranui 5 cruise ship.
-When my eyes finally adjusted from the brilliant sunshine outside, I found myself staring into the face of a sailor who was tattooed from head to foot.
+When my eyes finally adjusted from the brilliant sunshine outside, I found myself staring into the face of a sailor who was covered from head to foot with Polynesian tattoos.
 After my initial shock, I gathered my wits and asked permission to take his photo.
 He stared back, perhaps as curious about me as I was about him, but then nodded once.
 Over the next two weeks, I would learn that tattoos in the Marquesas Islands of French Polynesia are not only accepted but cherished.

 During his first landing in Tahiti, Captain James Cook was fascinated by the tattoos that covered the bodies of the indigenous Polynesians.
 In the ship’s log, he wrote, “Both sexes paint their Bodys, Tattow, as it is called in their Language.
 This is done by inlaying the Colour of Black under their skins, in such a manner as to be indelible…This method of Tattowing I shall now describe…As this is a painful operation, especially the Tattowing of their Buttocks, it is performed but once in their Lifetimes.”